SemanticMediaWiki/SemanticExtraSpecialProperties/docs/01-extension.md

 **PropertyAnnotator implementation**

-- Create an individual class (e.g. `MyExt1PropertyAnnotator`) that implements the `PropertyAnnotator` interface and is placed in the corresponding folder
+- Create an individual class (e.g. `MyExt1PropertyAnnotator`) that implements the `PropertyAnnotator` interface, placed in the corresponding folder, and contain the details required for the value annotation supported by the related property
-- Add a complementary test class (e.g. `MyExt1PropertyAnnotatorTest`) that tests the newly added functionality
+- Add a complementary test class (e.g. `MyExt1PropertyAnnotatorTest`) to test the newly added functionality
-- Register the newly create service in `ExtraPropertyAnnotator`
+- Register the service with the `ExtraPropertyAnnotator`
 - Extend the `ExtraPropertyAnnotator` test to cover the newly added service

 ## Local extension

-Local extension is meant as functionality that does not alter the `SESP` repository directly but instead provides a simple extension mechanism for local adaptation.
+The local extension mechanism has been introduced to avoid having to alter the `SESP` repository directly and instead provide a method for simple local adaptation.

 ```
 $sespSpecialProperties = [